SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

 \paragraph{Liquidity withdrawal penalty}

-As introduced in \autoref{sec:stateupdate} and demonstrated in \autoref{sec:comp} later in this paper, withdrawal of liquidity changes the shape of the conservation function and negatively affects the usability of the pool by elevating the slippage.
-Therefore, AMMs such as Dodo \cite{DODODEXCoreConcepts} levy a liquidity withdrawal penalty to discourage the action.
+As introduced in \autoref{sec:genform} and further discussed in \autoref{sec:comp} of this paper, withdrawal of liquidity changes the shape of the conservation function and negatively affects the usability of the pool by elevating slippage.
+Therefore, \acp{amm} such as DODO \cite{dodo2020whitepaper} levy a liquidity withdrawal penalty.

-\paragraph{Swap fee} Users interacting with the liquidity pool for token exchanges have to reimburse liquidity providers for the supply of assets.
+\paragraph{Swap fee} Users interacting with the liquidity pool for token exchanges have to reimburse \acp{lp} for the supply of assets and for the divergence loss (see \autoref{sec:divergenceloss}).
 This compensation comes in the form of swap fees that are charged in every exchange trade and then distributed to liquidity pool shareholders.
-A small percentage of the swap fees may also go to foundations of the AMM to fund further development of the protocol.
+A small percentage of the swap fees may also go to the foundation of the \ac{amm} to further develop the protocol \cite{Xu2022a}.

-\paragraph{Gas fee} Every interaction with the protocol is executed in the form of an on-chain transaction and is thus subject to gas fee applicable to all transactions on Ethereum.
-This is because Ethereum is a decentralized network where validating nodes verifying transactions need to be compensated for their efforts, and these operating costs must be covered by transaction initiators.
-The paid gas fees depend on the price of \coin{ETH} and on the gas price of the transaction chosen by the user.
-The evolution of the average gas price shows that the gas fees are becoming increasingly more substantial\footnote{\url{https://ycharts.com/indicators/ethereum_average_gas_price}} as a result of the growing adoption of Ethereum.
-Compounded with the rising \coin{ETH} price and the complexity of AMM contracts, gas fees must be taken into consideration when interacting with AMMs.
+\paragraph{Gas fee} Every interaction with the protocol is executed in the form of an on-chain transaction, and is thus subject to a gas fee applicable to all transactions on the underlying blockchain.
+In a decentralized network, validating nodes need to be compensated for their efforts, and transaction initiators must cover these operating costs.
+Interacting with more complex protocols will result in a higher gas fee due to the higher computational power needed for transaction verification.